quarkov/Alexbench/README.md

 * That's it.
 The app doesn't need something more to be entered, it works.

 Running monitor will be displayed on a new web page which will be popped.
-It shows up to 12 last measurements.
+Although it shows up to 12 last measurements, all measurements are written to a .csv file.
+And it's possible to have a look at them after the app stops.
-All the results will be kept into a folder titled _results_ in the app root directory locally.
+All results (.csv, .svg, .html) will be kept in a folder titled _results_ in the app root directory locally.